TrickzTwix/Test/FAQ.md

 ### HOW DO I CLAIM THE WARZONE AND SAFEZONE

-To claim land for the warzone and safezone you need to execute the following command
+To claim land for the warzone and safezone, you need to execute the following command:

-    `/f claim <radius measured in chunks such as 3 or 5> [Warzone/SafeZone]`
+    `/f claim <radius> [Warzone/SafeZone]`

-Provided they have the necessary perms to do so
+Provided they have the necessary permissions to do so.

-    `